 What We’re Doing

 Dot2Dot was inspired by the daughter of Faye Grundy, one of the founders of Dot2Dot who, as a result of failures of manual contact tracing, went on to develop tuberculosis meningitis.
 The TB also spread to other organs, causing permanent damage to her brain, lungs and eyes.
-Together with Martin Green, the CEO of Blueberry, they identified the need to digitise the contact tracing process to drastically improve the current process.
+Faye identified the need to digitise the contact tracing process to drastically improve the current process.

 Mycobacterium tuberculosis, the bacteria that causes Tuberculosis, currently infects one-quarter of the world’s population, with a 5–15% lifetime risk of falling ill from the disease.